Sad Songs in a Hotel Room: Background and conception

 Bassett rose to mainstream recognition for his role as Ricky Bowen in Disney+'s mockumentary musical drama series High School Musical: The Musical: The Series (2019–2023); he also performed, wrote, and produced music for the program.
 In 2020, he signed with Warner Records.
 Following the release of his self-titled debut extended play in March 2021, Bassett released three more EPs and several singles in 2022 and 2023.

-He described his third EP Sad Songs in a Hotel Room (2022) as a "stepping stone" to his then-unreleased debut studio album, which he revealed "[wasn't] done yet".
+He described his third EP Sad Songs in a Hotel Room (2022) as a "stepping stone" to his then-unreleased debut studio album, which he revealed "[was not] done yet".

 In September 2022, Bassett released his third EP, Sad Songs in a Hotel Room.
 The second single of the project, "Lifeline", was a song dedicated to his mother, who was by his side while he was deathly ill in 2021.
 Bassett donated 100% of the proceeds for "Lifeline" to "organizations that are a lifeline for others".
 In addition, with the release of the single, he announced that he was creating an organization called "Find My Lifeline", a haven to provide people with support and lifelines for those who may not have a friend or family member to turn to.